Red Hat Quarkus native applications monitoring with metrics and logs

 Traces

-Dynatrace can automatically trace JIT-compiled Quarkus applications executed on OpenJDK HotSpot JVM and GraalVM.
+Dynatrace can automatically trace just-in-time (JIT) compiled Quarkus applications executed on OpenJDK HotSpot JVM and GraalVM.

-While OneAgent can only trace JIT-compiled applications, you can still export the default Quarkus tracing information using OpenTelemetry.
+You can export Quarkus tracing information using OpenTelemetry.
 To do so, use the Quarkus-specific configuration parameters to configure the exporter to send trace data to one of the two available endpoints, ActiveGate or OneAgent.

 The following example shows how to configure application.properties